nashkell/dnd-lmop/TLDR.md

 ## Gameplay 🎲
 _TL;DR: Just roll a D20 and see what happens._

 Okay!
 Now you're ready to play.
-The Dungeon Master is going to read a little narative exposition, then you're off!
+Before your first game the Dungeon Master is going to read a little narative exposition, then you're off!

-Choose the player with the highest Speed value on their sheet to go first.
-Players then take turns interacting with the world, passing to the left after their turn is over.
-If the turn passes to the Dungeon Master while there are enemy monsters in play, the Dungeon Master plays a turn for each of those monsters before passing again.

 There are three pillars to gameplay: **exploration** of the game world, **interaction** with non-player characters, and **combat** with monsters.